mubbi/laravel-blog-api/README.md

-## Laravel Blog
+## Laravel Blog API

 A clean, production-ready latest Laravel and PHP support, latest security improvements, modern folder structure.
 Perfect for building scalable web apps with Laravel's newest features.
+This project contains only API and the backend for the Laravel Blog.
+Its front-end will be built on NextJS and will be linked here.

 ## Git Hooks for Local Automation